 The Days of the Golden Age

-The collapse of the global economy after World War II, and the nature of post-war industrial capitalism, created a period of high corporate earnings in the United States.
-A marginal tax rate of over 90% (yep, 91%) existed in the 1950s for the top federal income tax rate for most of the decade!
-Despite these high marginal rates, the top 1 percent of taxpayers in the 1950s only paid about 42 percent of their income in taxes.
+The state of the global economy after World War II, and the nature of post-war industrial capitalism, created a period of high corporate earnings in the United States.
+A marginal tax rate of over 90% (that's right: 91%) existed in the 1950s for the top federal income tax rate for most of the decade!
+Despite these high marginal rates, the top 1% of taxpayers in the 1950s only paid taxes on about 42% of their income.

-Tax cuts lay at the heart of the Tax Reform Act of 1986; Reagan believed that high taxes threatened individual freedom, suppressed overall economic growth, and encouraged wasteful government spending.
-He simplified tax codes by reducing the number of tax brackets to two, 15 percent for the middle class and 28 percent for the wealthy.
-As a result, the highest income-tax rate fell from 70 percent to 28 percent — one of the biggest rate reductions in American history.
+Tax cuts lay at the heart of the Tax Reform Act of 1986.
+Ronald Reagan believed that high taxes threatened individual freedom, suppressed overall economic growth, and encouraged wasteful government spending.
+He simplified tax codes by reducing the number of tax brackets to two: 15% for the middle class and 28% for the wealthy.
+As a result, the highest income-tax rate fell from 70% to 28% – one of the biggest rate reductions in American history.

 Big Business Boost – 2017

-Corporations are going to make more money — lots more — as their statutory tax rate gets axed to 21 percent from 35 percent in with the Tax Cuts and Job Act, amounting to a $1 trillion tax cut for businesses over the next decade.
-It’s a bold legislation to overhaul America’s tax code for the first time in 31 years, with hopes of making the economy surge in the coming years.
+Corporations are going to make more money – lots more – as their statutory tax rate gets axed to 21% from 35% with the Tax Cuts and Jobs Act, amounting to a $1 trillion tax cut for businesses over the next decade.
+It’s a bold piece of legislation to overhaul America’s tax code for the first time in 31 years, with hopes of making the economy surge in the coming years.

 Taxes are an unavoidable component of your personal finances.
 Planning and preparing for taxes will ease the headache of this burden and positively affect your money management strategy.
 In the immortal words of one of the US greatest statesmen and one of the most revered figures in American history, Benjamin Franklin, "In this world, nothing can be said to be certain, except death and taxes."